 The body has the inherent ability to establish, maintain, and restore health.
-The healing process is ordered and intelligent; nature heals through the response of the life force.
+The healing process is ordered and intelligent.
 The physician’s role is to facilitate and augment this process, to identify and remove obstacles to health and recovery, and to support the creation of a healthy internal and external environment.

 Identify and treat the cause — tolle causam